justnibio/retropie_ryujinx-appImage/README.md

-# RPCS3 Setup for Retropie
+# Ryujinx Setup for Retropie

 This will add an entry on [Retropie-Setup](https://github.com/RetroPie/RetroPie-Setup) for [Ryujinx emulator](https://ryujinx-emulator.com/) running on a ARM64 (aka Raspberry) machine.